Madagascar Food Guide

 Henakisoa sy Ravimbomanga/Pork with Dried Shrimp

-This dish combines tender pork with dried shrimp (known as "ravimbomanga") and pumpkin, creating a savory and slightly sweet flavor combination.
-The pork is typically stewed with onions, garlic, ginger, and spices.
-The dried shrimp adds a unique umami flavor, while the pumpkin provides a subtle sweetness and creamy texture.
-Henakisoa sy Ravimbomanga is a popular dish in coastal regions of Madagascar, where seafood is readily available.
+This dish pairs tender pork with dried shrimp (known as "ravimbomanga") and pumpkin for a savory plate with a touch of sweetness.
+The pork stews with onions, garlic, ginger, and spices, the dried shrimp brings a deep umami note, and the pumpkin adds gentle sweetness and a creamy texture.
+It's common in coastal Madagascar, where seafood is easy to come by.

 Lasary/Malagasy Salad